PAY RANGE: 15

-Plans, schedules, assigns and monitors the work activities of communications center operators to message/paging, maintenance control, information dissemination and other functions as required; monitors response by operators to emergency and non-emergency situations and intervenes in difficult or sensitive situations; trains operators on computerized communication equipment or security and identification equipment and operating procedures;
+Assigns communications center operators to message/paging, maintenance control, information dissemination and other functions as required; monitors response by operators to emergency and non-emergency situations and intervenes in difficult or sensitive situations; trains operators on computerized communication equipment or security and identification equipment and operating procedures;

 Assists in the management of the communications center; performs tests on communications equipment; identifies defective communications equipment/parts and reports malfunction for immediate replacement and/or repair; prepares and directs the preparation of center activity records and reports; directs the recording of public information on tapes; compiles and maintains center activity records and reports; participates in developing and implementing procedures and programs to ensure that communications center operations are conducted according to governmental and division regulations; coordinates communication activities with Airport police and fire and personnel and operations staff; assists in the review and evaluation of existing and new communications systems; prepares reports pertaining to suitability for use and maintenance; analyzes emergency procedures involving the communications center.

 Supervises staff monitoring and controlling access to restricted areas of the airport, operating airport security and identification equipment; collecting information from applicants and current Airport employees used to process Criminal History Record Checks (CHRCs) and Security Threat Assessments (STAs).